Scientology controversies

-Since its inception in 1954, the Church of Scientology has been involved in a number of controversies, including its stance on psychiatry, Scientology's legitimacy as a religion, the Church's aggressive attitude in dealing with its perceived enemies and critics, allegations of mistreatment of members, and predatory financial practices; for example, the high cost of religious training^{:191} and perceived exploitative practices.
-When mainstream media outlets have reported alleged abuses, representatives of the church have tended to deny such allegations.
+Since its inception in 1954, the Church of Scientology has been involved in a number of controversies, including its stance on psychiatry, Scientology's legitimacy as a religion, the Church's (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) aggressive attitude in dealing with its perceived enemies and critics, allegations of mistreatment of members, and predatory financial practices; for example, the high cost of religious training^{:191} and perceived exploitative practices.
+When mainstream media outlets have reported alleged abuses, representatives of the Church have tended to deny such allegations.